KeyboardKit/website/pages/features.md

 {{site.locales.flags}}

-Please see [this page](/locales) for a full list of the exact locales.
+See [this page](/locales) for a full list of the exact languages that KeyboardKit supports.

 {% include features-footer.html %}